Kevin-234/Uniqlo/README.md

 ## Comments
 - I still need to learn bootstrap to use bootstrap well.
 Less css and html makes coding faster.
 - Bootstrap has own css so it was difficult to work on.
-- It's not responsible yet and I haven't figure it out how to create dropdown hover for navbar.
+- It's not responsive yet and I haven't figure it out how to create dropdown hover for navbar by bootstrap.
-- I start enjoying create SVG by Figma.
-In this case, Uniqlo logos.
+- I start enjoying create SVG by doing in Figma.
+In this case, Uniqlo logos (Japanese version and English version).
-- It was my first time to mimic a website to create.
-I learnt many thing from this project going through bootstrap.
+- It was my first time to imitate a website to create.
+I learned many thing from this project going through bootstrap.

+### Question from me
 - I can't tell if I'm using this Uniqlo font properly.